 Cinco de Mayo, May 5th, commemorates the defeat of the French by the Mexican Army in 1862.
-It’s a national holiday in Mexico, and is celebrated by Mexican immigrants and Mexican-Americans in the United States.
+It’s a holiday in some parts of Mexico, and is celebrated by Mexican immigrants and Mexican-Americans in the United States.

 Finding high-interest materials for students to read, and activating prior knowledge, are both good instructional strategies, so in that spirit I offer another “The Best…” list.